 How are Car Accident Settlements Paid?

 It would be nice to have a check handed to you immediately following an accident.
 In reality, that’s rarely how it works out.
-You will need to pay a number of parties involved out of your settlement money.
-Mechanics, doctors, therapists, and lawyers will all be eagerly awaiting your accident settlement.
+Most of the time you will need to pay a number of parties involved out of your settlement money.
+Mechanics, doctors, therapists, and lawyers will all be eagerly awaiting your auto accident settlement.

 Before you spend any of your settlement money, create a list of crash related outstanding debts to pay off.
 From your settlement, you’ll need to pay off any medical debt you owe because of the accident.
 Prioritize these payments; because without creating a plan, quickly your settlement money will be frittered away.
 Make out payments to any mechanics or body shops where you have outstanding debts.

 Of course, you’ll also want to take care of your attorney.
 In many cases, their payment structure demands a certain percentage of your settlement.
 Get an itemized statement detailing the services you received.
 Your legal fees may include a number of costs.
 Costs associated with gathering medical evidence, paying expert witness fees, and paying deposition and court reporting costs.
 If you have questions or concerns about your legal fees, ask your attorney for clarification.